Killing the Black Body

 In Killing the Black Body: Race, Reproduction, and the Meaning of Liberty, Dorothy Roberts analyzes the reproductive rights of black women in the United States throughout history.
-Published in 1997 by Pantheon Books, this book details a history reproductive oppression that spans from the commodification of enslaved women's fertility to forced sterilizations of African American and Latina women in the 20th century.
+Published in 1997 by Pantheon Books, this book details a history of reproductive oppression that spans from the commodification of enslaved women's fertility to forced sterilizations of African American and Latina women in the 20th century.
 Through these accounts, Roberts makes the case that reproductive justice is a necessary part of the greater struggle for racial equality.

 Background

 Dorothy Roberts wrote Killing the Black Body during her time as a law professor at Rutgers University, where she studied issues of gender, race, and class.
 Killing the Black Body was published in hardcover on 9 October 1997 by Pantheon Books.
 In 1998, Vintage Publishing released the paperback of Killing the Black Body.